OpenMW/openmw/docs/source/reference/lua-scripting/user_interface.rst

 4. `content`: a Content (`openmw.ui.content`), which contains layouts for the children of this widget.
 5. | `name`: an arbitrary string, the only limitatiion is it being unique within a `Content`.
    | Helpful for navigatilng through the layouts.
 6. `layer`: only applies for the root widget.
+(Windows, HUD, etc)
+7. `template`: a Lua table which pre-defines a layout for this widget.
+See Templates below for more details.
+8. `external`: similar to properties, but they affect how other widgets interact with this one.
+See the widget pages for details.

 Layers
 ------